rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 For what it's worth, I just completed today my [MAS test](https://fr.wikipedia.org/wiki/Vitesse_maximale_a%C3%A9robie) and the result is: 16.95 km/h!
 It's commonly said that a marathon is usually run between 75% and 80% of one's MAS.
 75% of 16.95 km/h = 12.71 km/h.
 In othr words, a pace of 4'44"/km, or a finish time around 3h19".
 So my goal of 3h29'00" for a first marathon sounds realistic.

+In the plan that the app crafts, their "endurance active" zone ranges from 65% to 70% of one's MAS, their "endurance fondamentale" is at 60%.

 ## Pros

 - The app plans each week, i.e. it assigns a fixed day for each session, as opposed to simply telling you to do the sessions in the week the way you want.
 I need that sort of thing, otherwise I tend to poorly schedule my runs throughout a week.
 To do that, the app first asks you how many days a week you want to train, and which ones.
 - Sessions can be postponed/rescheduled (moved to an earlier date too)
 - The app lets you set a goal finish time before you start any plan, and will adjust all the sessions towards that goal, love it 😍
 - The sessions are mainly built based on distances, as opposed to time.
-Like, "_5 times (500 meters at some pace, then 200 meters at some other pace)_¨.
+Like, "*5 times (500 meters at some pace, then 200 meters at some other pace)*¨.
 I like that better than say, "_5 times (2 minutes at some pace, then 1 minute at some other pace)_".
 Campus Coach uses exclusively time durations, not distances.
 Sure, if you follow the paces precisely, the end result is the same, but still.
 It's just my personal opinion.
 - After a run, if you have connected your Garmin account to it, the app detects that the run was one from your training plan, and automatically "ticks it off".
 It then asks you a couple of optional questions, like "did you take pleasure in the run?", "how hard was it?", etc. These questions are used to quantify how well you are recovering/the load you're taking. **Then, if the app determines some sessions were too hard, it automatically suggests to lower the difficulty of upcoming sessions.** By far my favorite feature of the app! 😍 Conversely, when you rate multiple runs in a row as easy, the app will suggest some changes to make the following few runs more difficult.

 <figure class="center">